 Evaluation criteria are established pursuant to 62S-2, F.A.C.
 Each application is reviewed to determine eligibility.
 Following the initial review, applicants will be notified of deficiencies.
-Failure to provide a response to a deficiency request may result in the application being deemed as ineligible to compete of funding.
 Applicants must submit the requested deficiency information within fifteen working days of the notification.
-Following the RTP grant cycle, staff will score the applications based on the evaluation criteria and draft a recommended priority list based on project scores.
-Applications will be reviewed by the Recreational Trails Program Advisory Committee to establish a RTP priority-funding list.
-Recommendations for funding will be submitted to the DEP Secretary through a final RTP priority-funding list.
-Once finalized by the Secretary or their designee, the priority list will be submitted to FHWA to review project compliance and issue funding approval.
-If a project is funded, a two-year grant agreement will be executed between the application sponsor and DEP.
+Following the RTP grant cycle, staff will score the applications based on the evaluation criteria, discuss projects with FHWA and draft a RTP priority-funding list based on project scores.
+A recommended priority list and related materials in digital form will be provided to the Advisory Committee for the program, for consideration.
+They will review the draft RTP priority-funding list and related materials then submit recommendations for funding to the DEP Secretary.
+Once finalized by the Secretary or their designee the priority list will be submitted to FHWA for funding consideration.
+If the project is funded, a two-year grant agreement will be executed between the sponsor and DEP.

 Project Agreement.
-Following FHWA approval of submitted applications, the Department and grantee will enter into a grant agreement that sets forth the responsibilities and duties of each party regarding administration of the approved project as outlined in the Application, pursuant Rule 62S-2.075(1) F.A.C.
-The grant agreement will contain standard DEP, DOT and FHWA terms and conditions, in addition to requirements particular to each project.
+Following FHWA approval of submitted applications, the Department and grantee shall enter into a grant agreement that sets forth the responsibilities and duties of each party regarding administration of the approved project as outlined in the Application, pursuant Rule 62S-2.075(1) F.A.C.
+The grant agreement shall contain terms and conditions particular to each project.